-2.1.2 Rural and Residential 4 Zoned - subdivisions and second and subsequent household units
+2.1.2 Rural and Residential 4 Zoned - subdivisions and second and subsequent household units cg = capital expenditure relating to growth for district-wide reserves cd = capital expenditure relating to the development of existing reserves and facilities s = subsidies, if anv h = total estimated number of additional household units in the District at the end of the LTP period th = total estimated household units at the end of the LTP period i. the greater of 7.5% of the land value of the additional lot or notional lot or the value equivalent of 20m2 of land or ii.
+For future expenditure:

-- cg = capital expenditure relating to growth for district-wide reserves - cd = capital expenditure relating to the development of existing reserves and facilities - s = subsidies, if any - total estimated number of additional household units in the District at the end of the LTP period - th = total estimated household units at the end of the LTP period - $r{t-a}$ = funding rate applied in respect of each year from the time of the works being carried out
+$r{t-a}$ = funding rate applied in respect of each year from the time of the works being carried out